Data sharding¶

 }

-The function receives the full dataset as arguments — full_x and full_y are the complete arrays. shard() divides them using modulo striding: with 4 nodes and 1000 samples, node 0 gets indices [0, 4, 8, ...], node 1 gets [1, 5, 9, ...], and so on.
-Each node ends up with ~250 samples, evenly distributed regardless of whether the total is divisible by the node count.
+The function receives the full dataset as arguments — full_x and full_y are the complete arrays. shard() divides them into contiguous rank-ordered slices: with 4 nodes and 1000 samples, node 0 gets the first quarter, node 1 the second, and so on.
+If the length is not divisible by the node count, the slice boundaries are calculated proportionally and sizes can differ by one.

-The shuffle=True parameter randomizes the order before sharding, with a fixed seed ensuring all nodes agree on the same permutation.
-This is important for training: without shuffling, each node would get a contiguous block of the original data order, which can introduce bias if the data is sorted.
+The shuffle=True parameter randomizes the order before sharding, with a fixed seed ensuring all nodes use the same permutation.
+Without shuffling, each node gets a contiguous block of the original data order.

 When you pass multiple arrays to shard(), the same indices are selected from each one — so paired data stays consistent: